-Have you ever made your own dog treats?
-I make homemade sweet potato dog treats for my dog Ozzie all the time.
-They are surprisingly easy to make, good for him, and SO much less expensive than store-bought treats.
+Have you ever made dog treats?
+I’m going to share with you a foolproof way to make your own sweet potato dog treats.
+They are surprisingly easy to make, really nutritious for your dog, and so much less expensive than store-bought treats.

-Although Ozzie is perfect in almost every way, he does have an extremely sensitive stomach.
-We adopted him from a rescue when he was about a year old, and they in turn had pulled him from a shelter.
-He was a stray for several months prior to that, as a puppy, and we will never be sure if that affected his digestive development.
+We adopted Ozzie from a rescue when he was about a year old, and they in turn had pulled him from a shelter.
+He was a stray for several months prior to that, as a puppy, and we will never be sure if that time “on the streets” affected his digestive development.

 All we know is that we have to be very careful what we feed him, or he will get very gassy (it’s disgusting), refuse to eat or drink, and quite possibly leave a mess on the new carpet for me to clean up.

 Not cool; not cool at all.

 We’ve consulted several vets, and they have all assured us that it’s nothing life-threatening; he’s just got a sensitive digestive tract, as some dogs do.
 Apparently, it’s pretty common in labs.
 Common or not, I needed to find a solution.

 The Best Foods for Dogs with Sensitive Stomachs

 With quite a bit of trial and error, we’ve got his regular food pretty well figured out.
 He eats half kibble – Hills Science Diet Sensitive Stomach – and half Ollie fresh chicken dinner.
 Have you tried Ollie?
 It’s a delivery service of top-quality dog food – I highly recommend it for any dog!